 Given the worldwide epidemic of diabetes, significant challenges lie ahead in understanding the mechanisms of complications and in developing new strategies for therapeutic intervention.
-Part of our core mission is to use our expertise to nurture a new generation of scientists who think differently and go on to be instrumental in transforming understanding and treatment of cardiovascular and metabolic diseases.
+Part of our core mission is to use our expertise to nurture a new generation of scientists who think differently and go on to be instrumental in transforming, understanding and treating cardiovascular and metabolic diseases.
 We invite you to join us.

-Each year will offer up to 5 places in the Academy for four-year basic science/population studies PhD studentships, available for entry in September/October.
+Each year will offer up to five places in the Academy for four-year basic science/population studies PhD studentships, available for entry in September/October.

 Structure of the programme

 Four-year basic science/population studies PhD studentships are available for entry in September/October.
-There will be up to 5 places available.
+There will be up to five places available.

 Training and support opportunities